WalletWasabi/WalletWasabi/WalletWasabi.Daemon/README.md

 * **DataDir** to specify the path to the directory used during runtime.
 * **BlockOnly** to instruct wasabi to ignore p2p transactions

-### examples
+### Examples

-Run Wasabi and connect to the testnet bitcoin network with Tor disabled and accept JSON RPC calls.
-Store everything in $HOME/temp/wasabi-1.
+Run Wasabi and connect to the testnet Bitcoin network with Tor disabled and accept JSON RPC calls.
+Store everything in `$HOME/temp/wasabi-1`.

 ```bash
 $ wasabi.daemon --usetor=false --datadir="$HOME/temp/wasabi-1" --network=testnet --jsonrpcserverenabled=true --blockonly=true
 ```

-Run Wasabi Daemon and connect to the testnet bitcoin network.
+Run Wasabi Daemon and connect to the testnet Bitcoin network.

 ```bash
 $ WASABI-NETWORK=testnet wasabi.daemon